Theodore L. Glasser

 Theodore L. Glasser is an American academic.
 He is professor emeritus of communication at Stanford University, and the author of several books about American journalism.
 His scholarship focuses on questions of press responsibility and accountability.

-Glasser believes journalists must put social justice advocacy above objective reporting.
-According to Glasser, Journalists need to be overt and candid advocates for social justice, and it's hard to do that under the constraints of objectivity.
+Glasser believes journalists must put social justice advocacy above objective reporting because journalistic objectivity is a myth.
+Instead of ever achieving objectivity, Glasser and co-author James Ettema were the first to demonstrate that norms of professional journalism amount to an attempt to "objectify morality" According to Glasser, "Journalists need to be overt and candid advocates for social justice, and it's hard to do that under the constraints of objectivity."